frank-tan/Super-Duo/README.md

 # Super-Duo

-Productionize two apps, taking them from a functional state to a production-ready state.
-This project is created for Udacity Android Developer Nanodegree.
+In this project, I productionized two apps, taking them from a functional state to a production-ready state.
+This involves finding and handling error cases, adding accessibility features for sight-impaired users, allowing for localization, adding a widget, and adding a library.